TykTechnologies/tyk-operator/docs/getting-started.md

 EOF
 ```

-Let's walk through the ApiDefinition that we created.
-We have an ApiDefinition called `httpbin`, as specified in `spec.name`
+Let's walk you through the ApiDefinition that we created.
+We have an ApiDefinition called `httpbin`, as specified in a `spec.name`
-field, that listens `/httpbin` and proxies requests to http://httpbin.org, as specified under `spec.proxy` field.
+field, which listens `/httpbin` and proxies requests to http://httpbin.org, as it's specified under a `spec.proxy` field.
 Now, any
 requests coming to the `/httpbin` endpoint will be proxied to the target URL that we defined in `spec.proxy.target_url`,
 which is http://httpbin.org in our example.